hakant/hakant.github.io/source/_posts/2016-08-29-creating-an-online-quiz-game-using-node-dot-js.markdown

 When this template is activated on the interview, which is running our quiz, it connects to the socket.io server on hyperdev and starts listening to "button pressed" events from PlayStation Buzz controllers.
 When a button is pressed it receives the event and selects the corresponding answer on the quiz for that contestant.

+I had a lot of fun working on this project and also writing about it in this blog.
+Every technology company should make hackathons a part of their culture.
+The benefits might not be immediately clear in the beginning but all those doubts disappear after a few events.

 <br/>
 Thank you for reading.